General Studies

 Science

 Science instruction at KTA is inquiry based, and encourages students to approach science as a way of thinking about natural phenomena with precision, reasoning, testable predictions, and problem solving based on research and experimentation.
-The lab based study of physics, biology and chemistry at KTA prepares students for advanced scholarship in the sciences in college, and for careers in science, technology and healthcare.
+The lab based study of physical science, biology, and chemistry at KTA prepares students for advanced scholarship in the sciences in college, and for careers in science, technology, and healthcare.
+All courses include a science writing and literacy component.
 In addition, the goal of the science program is to give students the broad fund of scientific knowledge and the critical thinking skills that will enable them to understand new advances in science and technology, appreciate the implications of technological innovations, participate intelligently in discussions of science and public policy, and make informed choices about scientific issues that affect their daily lives.

-Biology (Grade 10, Standard and Honors) is an overview of the basics of life at the cellular, organism and population levels.
+Biology (Grade 11, Academic and Honors) is an overview of the basics of life at the cellular, organism and population levels.
 The course begins with the smallest compounds in a cell and culminates in the study of organ systems in complex organisms.
 Laboratory skills are practiced and emphasized, and live specimen and virtual dissections are highlights of the course.

 Advanced Placement Biology offers high school seniors the opportunity to study Biology at a college level and to earn college credit.
 Topics include cell structure and function, mitosis, meiosis, molecular processes in cells (enzyme functions, photosynthesis, cellular respiration, DNA structure, protein syntheses, etc.), classification of organisms, plant and animal structure and systems, and basic concepts of human development, genetics and evolution.
 The course is fast paced, and requires a great deal of lab work and independent study.